Radiant Snow Melting System Articles

 BREAKING STORMS MAKE HEATED DRIVEWAYS AN ATTRACTIVE SOLUTION

-In cold-climate areas like Chicago, where over 1,000 flights were canceled due to a
+In cold-climate areas like Chicago, where hundreds, and even a thousand flights have been canceled

 from disrupting their daily responsibilities.
 Beyond the interruption of shoveling